Women in Judaism: Biblical times

-Women also had a role in ritual life.
-Women (as well as men) were required to make a pilgrimage to the Temple in Jerusalem once a year (men each of the three main festivals if they could) and offer the Passover sacrifice.
+Women participated in ritual life.
+Women were required to make pilgrimage to the Temple in Jerusalem once a year (men should on each of the three main festivals if possible) and offer the Passover sacrifice.
 They would also do so on special occasions in their lives such as giving a todah ("thanksgiving") offering after childbirth.
-Hence, they participated in many of the major public religious roles that non-Levitical men could, albeit less often and on a somewhat smaller and generally more discreet scale.
+Hence, they participated in many of the major public religious roles that non-Levitical men could, albeit less often and on a somewhat smaller and more discreet scale.

-According to Jewish tradition, Michal, the daughter of Saul and David's first wife, accepted the commandments of tefillin and tzitzit although these requirements applied only to men.
-Many of the mitzvot that applied to men applied to women as well; however, women were usually exempt from positive time-bound commandments (requirements to perform duty at a specific time, as opposed to requirements to perform duty at any time or requirements to abstain from an act).
-There are two prominent theories about why this is: pragmatism (because the role of women in household duties consumes their time) and spirituality (because according to some traditions, "women have superior inherent spiritual wisdom", known as bina, that makes them less dependent than men on the performance of timely religious practices to retain a strong spiritual connection to God).
+According to Jewish tradition, Michal, the daughter of Saul and David's first wife, accepted the commandments of tefillin and tzitzit.
+However, these requirements applied only to men.
+Many of the mitzvot applied to both men and women; however, women were usually exempt from requirements to perform a duty at a specific time, as opposed to doing so at a convenient time or requirements to abstain from an act).
+Two prominent theories attempt to explain this: pragmatism (because women's duties consume their time) and spirituality (because "women have superior inherent spiritual wisdom", known as bina, that makes them less dependent than men on religious practices to retain a strong spiritual connection to God).

 Women depended on men economically.
 Women generally did not own property except in the rare case of inheriting land from a father who did not bear sons.
-Even "in such cases, women would be required to remarry within the tribe so as not to reduce its land holdings".
+Even in such cases, "women would be required to remarry within the tribe so as not to reduce its land holdings".

 Talmudic times

-Women are required by halacha to carry out all negative mitzvot (i. e., commandments that prohibit activities such as "Thou shalt not commit adultery"), but they are excused from doing most time-bound, positive mitzvot (i. e., commandments that prescribe ritual action that must be done at certain times such as hearing a shofar on Rosh Hashanah).
-A woman would not, however, be prohibited from doing a mitzvah from which she was excused.
+Women were required by halacha to carry out all negative mitzvot (i. e., commandments that prohibit activities such as "Thou shalt not commit adultery"), but were excused from doing most time-bound, positive mitzvot (i. e., commandments that prescribe ritual action that must be done at certain times such as hearing a shofar on Rosh Hashanah).
+A woman was not, however, prohibited from doing a mitzvah from which she was excused.
 Halacha also provided women with some material and emotional protections related to marriage, and divorce that most non-Jewish women did not enjoy during the first millennium of the Common Era.
-The penal and civil law of the time treated men and women equally.
+Penal and civil law treated men and women equally.

-There is evidence that, at least among the elite, women were educated in the Bible and in halacha.
+Evidence suggests that, at least among the elite, women were educated in the Bible and in halacha.
 The daughter of a scholar was considered a good prospect for marriage in part because of her education.
-There are stories in the Talmud about women whose husbands died or were exiled and yet were still able to educate their children because of their own level of learning.
+Stories in the Talmud present women whose husbands died or were exiled and yet were able to educate their children because of their own education.

-Classical Jewish rabbinical literature contains quotes that may be seen as both laudatory and derogatory of women.
-The Talmud states that: